 Can I take a GLS course as an elective?
 GLS courses are considered interdisciplinary courses (see preceding question), so you can only take a total of 6 hours toward your degree.
 Also, not all GLS courses will automatically count for credit-check with your advisor and/or the MFA Coordinator about any GLS course you wish to take.
 An announcement will be made each semester during pre-registration with a list of approved GLS courses for the coming semester.

 Is there a minimum or maximum number of credit hours I can take per semester?
 The MFA program does not have rules about minimum or maximum hours per semester, but in order to be considered full-time by the Graduate School you must take at least 9 hours in a semester (except in your final year when you are taking thesis hours, which automatically qualify you as full-time).
-The full-time or part-time designation may affect your financial aid; for example if you have a tuition remission, the remission only covers the hours for which you're registered (and won't cover more than 9 hours).
-Please contact the Office of Scholarships and Financial Aid at email@example.com, or at 910.962.3177, if you have questions about how the number of hours for which you are registered might affect your financial aid.
+The full-time or part-time designation may affect your financial aid; for example you must be considered half-time and be enrolled in at least 4.5 hours in order to borrow graduate student loans.
+Please contact the Office of Scholarships and Financial Aid at firstname.lastname@example.org, or at 910.962.3177, if you have questions about how the number of hours for which you are registered might affect your financial aid.
 Also, see the UNCW Academic Regulations section at the bottom of this page.

-Seanet will allow you to sign up for up to 11 credit hours a semester.
-In order to enroll for more, you will need an override from the MFA Coordinator, Lavonne Adams.
+You will be able to register for up to 11 credit hours a semester.
+In order to enroll for more, you will need to request permission for an override from the MFA Coordinator, Mark Cox.

 Is there a minimum number of credit hours I must take per semester as a GTA?
 The only GTA enrollment minimum is that you must be enrolled for a graduate-level course for that semester in order to receive an assistantship.
 Having said that, there are other factors that need to be considered, such as being eligible for financial aid, or having loan deferment issues, or issues with private health insurance premiums.
 Students with a full-time TAship must enroll in 5 credit hours to keep full-time status.